kitman20022002/front-end/functional-programming/first-class-function.md

 - argument

 ## Keypoints
-- First-Class Function needs to match following **three Requiements**
+- First-Class Function needs to match **one of following three Requiements**
   - Functions can be pass as arguments
   - You can the return a function from functions
   - Save them in variables.